Download DA Form 759 Individual Flight Record and Flight Crew Certificate-Army (Flight Hours)

 - The information required in Blocks 1 through 4 is copied from the current DA 759-1.

 - Blocks 5 through 12 require personal identifying information about the soldier.
-This includes their date of birth, aviation service entry date, service branch, unit, component, military occupational speciality - or MOS - and their assigned duty position.
+This includes their date of birth, aviation service entry date, service branch, unit, component, military occupational specialty - or MOS - and their assigned duty position.

 - Part II - Flight Hours - contains two sections.